phreeza/manuscript_axon_potentials/doc/manuscript.md

 These properties are first investigated by numerical model based on a forward simulation of the extracellular field potential [@Holt1999Electrical;
 @Gold2006Origin].
-This first model includes a large scale multicompartment model of the axon population.
+This first model includes a large-scale multicompartment model of the axon population.
 We then show a concrete example of the effects in experimental data using as a set of multi-site in-vivo electrophysiological recordings from the barn owl brain stem.
-Finally, we show the mechanisms underlying the observed effects by means of a second, analytically tractable model of a simplification of the generic axon bundle.
+Finally, we show the mechanisms underlying the observed effects by means of a second, analytically tractable, model of a generic axon bundle.

 *Axonal projections generate a dipole-like field potential.* To understand the effect of axon geometry on the EFP, we simulated a fiber bundle that at first